Lemoncode/react-alicante-hooks-workshop/01-basic/02-component-did-mount/Readme.md

   use here _fetch_ or any other similar approach to make an ajax request.

 - What happens if we remove the _[]_ on the useEffect?
-The code in this effect will be triggered when the function component is instantiated and when any render is goin to be triggered.
+The code in this effect will be triggered when the function component is instantiated and when any render is going to be triggered.

 # About Basefactor + Lemoncode